bandiatindra/Non-Profit-Crowdfunding-Recommendation-System/README.md

 **Collaborative Filetring** - This method makes automatic predictions (filtering) about the preference of a donor by collecting preferences from many other donors (collaborating).
 The assumption in in this model is that if A & B have donated to one project, they are likely to share each other preferences for a project than a randomly choosen donor.
 We used a latent factor model, **Singular Value Decomposition** to find hidden factors that affect a donor's preferences and recommend new projects for a donor based on similar donors.

+**Note** - One of the major drawbacks of colaborative filtering is the cold start problem i.e. if a project has no past donor.
+In that case content based filtering could prove to be useful.

 Below are the contents of this Analysis